Modeling Non-Gaussianities in Pulsar Timing Array data analysis using Gaussian Mixture Models: Results

 \subsection{Single pulsar noise}

 We test the model by injecting a time-correlated noise that has a consistent statistic across all frequency bins.
-In this example, we consider a noise that has Fourier coefficients $a$ distributed accroding to GMM of 2 Gaussians with $\alpha=0.5$ and $c=3$, following a powerlaw as in \autoref{eq:powerlaw} with $\log_{10} A=-13.5$ and $\gamma=3$ across 50 frequency bins that are the 50 first harmonics of $1/T_{obs}$.
+In this example, we consider a noise that has Fourier coefficients $a$ distributed accroding to GMM of 2 Gaussians with $\alpha=0.5$ and $c=3$, following a powerlaw as in \autoref{eq:powerlaw} with $\log_{10} A=-13.5$ and $\gamma=3$ across 50 frequency bins that are the 100 first harmonics of $1/T_{obs}$.
 Recent works have shown the advantages of directly sampling the Fourier coefficients \cite{Laal_2025, valtolina2025regularizingpulsartimingarray}.
 The only disadvantange comes from the high number of coefficients there are to sample, but the recovered posterior for the unmarginalized parameters are identical to the traditionally marginalized likelihood.

 The result of one simulation is shown in \autoref{fig:spa_corner} to verify that we indeed recover the injected values of the parameters.
 We only show the hyperparameters characterizing the noise, while numerically marginalizing over all Fourier coefficients by sampling them.
 We have used 50 frequencies, for a total of 100 Fourier coefficients that we fit for.
 This approach is straightforward as it requires no analytical marginalization.
 However, the sampling is affected by the high dimensionality of the parameter space and many samples are required to converge to the proper distribution.
+Still, in the case of GMMs, the non-marginalized (method I) and marginalized (method II) likelihoods presented in \autoref{sec:ng_likelihood} should respond equally to non-Gaussianities present in the data.
+This can be seen in \autoref{fig:crn_per_kurt_bf} where we plot the Bayes factor $\mathcal{B}^{NG}_G$ comparing the non-Gaussian and Gaussian models as a function of the excess kurtosis $\Delta \bar{M}_4$.
+As $\Delta \bar{M}_4$ increases, the Bayes factor increases accordingly.
+Note that for $\Delta \bar{M}_4 = 0$ (i.e. Gaussian noise is injected), we have $\mathcal{B}^{NG}_G \approx 1$ meaning that the non-Gaussian model is not preferred over the Gaussian model.